vs-ude/fyr-www/content/quickstart/_index.md

 weight: 1
 ---

-The quick start guide shows how to download and install Fyr and how to compile and execute the generated code.
+The quick start guide shows how to use the compiler to generate code and binaries from Fyr code.

-## Download

-The Fyr compiler relies on some external tools.
-This guide shows how to install the Fyr compiler and all tools including a C-compiler and WebAssembly tools.
-If you do not want to generate C-code or WebAssembly, the respective steps and be left out.

-### NodeJS

-Install NodeJS version 8 or newer.

-### Fyr Compiler

-Git is required to download the Fyr sources.

-Clone the Fyr git repository.

-{{% notice note %}}
-We are currently working on providing easily installable packages for multiple supported platforms.
-{{% /notice %}}

-### WebAssembly

-This step is only required when compiling Fyr to WebAssembly.

-The Fyr compiler currently relies on the [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt).
-It uses the `wat2wasm` tool to translate `.wat` files into `.wasm` files.

-Install the WebAssembly Binary Toolkit and make sure that `wabt` is in your path.
+To install the compiler, please follow the instructions in [Installation](installation).

 ### C Compiler